JWT890/Bash-RMF/README.md

 Categorize:
 infotype.sh and autotypescan.sh satisifies NIST SP 800-160
+infotype.sh script has the user choose a file to categorize based on levels and classification type
+autotypescan.sh script has the user enter either a file or directory to scan based on certain keywords such as Unclassified and Public
+log_monit.sh script checks the syslog status using systemctl and prints it status and prints the contents of the logrotate.conf file

 Select:
 contin_monit.sh script creates a Continous Monitoring document to define/select a strategy regarding monitoring